ThourayaBchir/ghibli_movies/README.md

 - we can test more special cases, for example if the api returns inconsistent data: movies and peoples doesn't match or for duplicate cases.

+- to handle better bad responses from the api